 After taking a diagnostic test, you will need to continue taking practice exams as you study for AP Biology.
 This is a way to check your progress and get familiar with the format of the test so that you aren't caught off-guard on exam day.

-Remember that the test format is changing starting in 2020, so be sure to familiarize yourself with the specific changes.
+Remember that the test format changed in 2020, so be sure to familiarize yourself with the specific changes.
 You can read more about the redesign in the AP Bio Course and Exam Description.

 #2: Analyze Mistakes on Practice Tests